 - Interest rates may fall, giving you less than you expected at the outset.

 - If you withdraw funds you may lose interest for that month, or whatever length of time applies to your account.

-- You may be required to make minimum monthly deposits to earn interest.
+- You may be required to make minimum monthly deposits to earn bonus interest rates.